Regular updates of a Linux OS is very important as it helps to secure the system against any security vulnerability.

 As part of our Linux Support Services, we have helped clients to set up automatic updates in their Linux Server.

-In this context we will look into how to set up updates in Ubuntu.
+In this context we will look into how to set up automatic unattended updates on Ubuntu 20.04.

 More about the unattended-upgrades package